-Study for a graduate program in New York
+Study for in New York, United States

 With more than 8 million inhabitants, New York City is one of the great world cities, home to a rich and diverse population that embodies the American dream.
 Home to the Statue of Liberty, the city has always been a symbol of America’s tenets – opportunity, prosperity, freedom and acceptance.

 International students study a graduate program in New York can expect to live in one of the world’s busiest and most exciting states.
 There is more here than just NYC, with the beauty of the Great Appalachian mountains to the east and the nearby Niagara Falls.

 With more than 70 private universities in the state and two Ivy League colleges (the only state to have more than one), New York State is a great place to be an international student.

 New York State is home to a number of public and private institutions where you can study a postgraduate course, including two Ivy League schools in Cornell University in Ithaca and Columbia University in New York City.
 You can study a graduate program in New York at the following:

 Professional, or ‘terminal’, masters are designed to lead to employment rather than further study.
 Popular courses include: Master of Business Administration (M.B.A) and Master of Library Science (M.L.S.).